elpozewaunig/PrisonersDilemma/README.md

   * If strategies are tied at the elimination cutoff score, they persist
 * The scores are then summed up again for the remaining contestants, repeating the elimination process
 * If no contestants could be eliminated due to ties or if less than 3 strategies are remaining (since a match between 2 strategies would heavily favour an always-defect strategy, while 3 strategies allows for gaining an advantage through cooperation), no more eliminations take place and the final winners are determined

+## How to run

+To run a tournament, add instances of all strategies that should compete to the `players` list in `Main.java` and run the main method.

+## Creating a new strategy
+To create a new strategy, create a corresponding class implementing the `GameStrategy` interface.

+Its `playRound` method receives a `GameState` object as a parameter, which contains the `GameStrategy` objects `player1` and `player2`, as well as the previous player actions of the current match in the respective list objects `player1Actions` and `player2Actions`.
+Note that the strategy that `playRound` is called on is not necessarily the first player in the `GameState` it receives.

+Using this information, the method must return one of the two `GameAction` enum elements `GameAction.COOPERATE` or `GameAction.DEFECT`.

 ## Credits